deloma-de/primefaces-mobile/README.md

 ## Description

-This project contains legacy mobile optimized components of [PrimeFaces](https://www.primefaces.org/) till Version 6.2 which then were removed in 7.0.
+This project contains legacy mobile optimized components of [PrimeFaces](https://www.primefaces.org/) which were only supported till Version 6.2.
 Client side is based on [jQuery mobile](https://jquerymobile.com/) [(demo)](https://demos.jquerymobile.com/1.5.0-rc1/).

-It contained some interesting mobile only UI components and renderer of existing versions and is a great framework to create hybrid applications with AJAX history back functionality.
-Valid use cases are B2B mobile applications used on MDA devices.
+It contained some interesting mobile only UI components and renderer of existing versions and is a great framework to create hybrid applications with AJAX history back functionality like B2B mobile applications used on MDA devices.

 ## Download JAR